A Farm from Scratch

 About half of the property is wooded, and I intend to keep it that way.
 Eventually, I want the wooded hill to serve as a “no grazing” paddock when the fields are likely to have the highest number of Barber Pole larvae.
 By fencing the wooded hill, I will also have the option to limit the herd’s acorn intake in the fall.

 In summer 2019 we cut the first hay crop from the top field!
 What was once woods with many dead trees and a blanket of poison ivy produced several round bales of hay.
 Additionally, this field was a boon in the fall and winter, as I was able to stockpile the pasture for the goats to graze late in the season.
 We didn't forget the pollinators!
 Wild rudbeckia cropped up on the edges of the field, and it was left for a butterfly and bee banquet.
 Birds abounded, too!
+We've lived here 9 years now and I'm still constantly striving to improve pasture.
+Trimming trees, keeping weeds in check, sowing new varieties of grass, sprigging bermuda, and spreading some fertilizer courtesy of the goats.
+I've had a few unsuccessful ponds but hope to get one to hold eventually.
+I've added multiple cross fences to the whole place, and have one more in mind.
+My goal is always to be more efficient, to make things better or easier for me and the herd.
 For me, farming is an exercise in patience while maintaining a vigorous work ethic.
 It is immensely satisfying to complete a project, but I am thankful for all the progress that has already been made and for just being on the farm.
 A farm is good for the soul.